Highlights Along the Way

 Update, this break from Christmas cards is at about seven years right now.

-Will my relatives be mad if I do not send Christmas cards?
+Will my relatives be mad if I do not send them a Christmas card?

 I mean, your relatives might be mad if you do not send cards.
 But do they pay your bills?
 Was this part of the arrangement?
 Is part of the deal for the money they pay you that you send them a holiday card?
 If not, then I think this is a boundary issue that perhaps you need to discuss with them.
 If you don’t want to send cards; don’t.
 You are grown.
 Some people will be mad.
 You need to decide if someone looking for a reason to be mad is enough of a reason to do something you don’t want to do.
 I decided it wasn’t and I very much enjoy that freedom.